• Skip to primary navigation

 1. Place the powdered sugar in a medium bowl with the lemon juice, vanilla and heavy cream.

-2. Mix vigorously with a fork until you have a smooth, lump-free glaze (adjust if necessary by adding more powdered sugar or a few drops more liquid until you have a fluid glaze, but not too thick or runny).
+2. Mix vigorously with a fork until you have a smooth, lump-free glaze (adjust with more powdered sugar or a few drops of liquid until the glaze is fluid but not runny).

-3. Use the lemon glaze immediately on your cakes, and leave to set for a few minutes before serving.
+3. Use the lemon glaze immediately on your cooled cakes and let it set for a few minutes before serving.

 Notes